MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/virtual-user.md

 description: "Learn about free virtual user licenses."
 ---

 # Virtual User license

-Starting July 2nd, 2020, licensed users will no longer need to assign a full Phone System user License to Resource Accounts that are used with Call Queues or Auto Attendants.
+Starting July 2nd, 2019, an organization with Phone System licensed users can now assign a free Virtual User license or a full Phone System user License to resource accounts that are used with Call Queues or Auto Attendants that require a service phone number.
+(A Calling Plan is no longer required.)

-You must either buy a Phone System license or use a Phone System - virtual user license for resource accounts that will have an assigned service phone number, as well as a Calling Plan.
-You need three licenses to be assigned to a resource account: Phone System (either regular or Virtual User), Calling Plan, and Communication Credits.

 ## Free Virtual License scaling

-The number of free licenses your organization has to assign phone numbers to call queues or auto attendants depends on the overall size.
-There are 25 free licenses available to any organization that has a license that includes Phone System or has Phone System added to its licensing.
-For every 10 Phone System users in your organization, an additional free Virtual User license is available.
+Your organization is alotted a number of free Virtual User licenses depending on its overall size.
+There are 25 free licenses available to any organization that has at least one license that includes Phone System or has Phone System added.
+For every additional 10 Phone System user licenses in your organization, an additional free Virtual User license is made available.

-If your organization uses up its free licenses in creating auto attendant or call queue nodes, you'll have to use the paid licenses.
+If your organization uses up its free licenses in creating auto attendant or call queue nodes, you can still use the regular Phone system licenses with a resource account, but most organizations will have enough free Virtual User licenses.

-You can also add Phone System and a Calling Plan to a Small Business Essentials license.

-## Virtual User License customers: How to  buy
+## How to aquire Virtual User licenses

 1. Sign in to the Microsoft 365 admin center.
 2. Go to **Billing** > **Purchase services** > **Add-on subscriptions**